The Entrance North: Education

 The former The Entrance North Public School closed in 1989 due to low enrolments, having operated for ca. 65 years.
 The site is currently an annex of Glenvale Special School.

 Transport

 The Entrance North is serviced by The Entrance Red Bus Service with routes mainly going south to The Entrance and from there to Gosford or Wyong.
 There is a route which continues north to Toukley and Wyong Hospital.
 As a flat area the area is easy to cycle around and to cross the bridge to connect with the Tuggerah Lakes bike track at Picnic Point.

 The closest railway station is Tuggerah railway station which is serviced by the Central Coast & Newcastle Line.

 Shops

 The Entrance North has a corner shop for milk, bread, soft drinks.
 The main shopping and commercial area is across the bridge at The Entrance where Coles supermarket, bakery, banks, RMS, library, post office, cafes and other mainly independent retailers trade.

+Demographics

+As of the 2021 census, The Entrance North had a population of 1,619.
+The majority of residents (81.7%) were born in Australia, with the next most common countries of birth being England (2.5%) and New Zealand (2.0%).

+The most common ancestries were Australian (42.3%), English (39.2%), and Irish (12.2%).
+English was the primary language spoken at home by 88.8% of the population, while other languages included Italian (0.7%), Arabic (0.6%), and Afrikaans (0.4%).

+The most common religious affiliations were No Religion (36.8%), Catholic (25.9%), and Anglican (16.3%), with Christianity overall representing 56.6% of the population.
+Additionally, 5.4% of the population identified as Aboriginal and/or Torres Strait Islander.